Installing PowerShell on Windows

-- Connect to the inbox instance of Windows PowerShell.
+- Connect to the built-in instance of Windows PowerShell.

 - Follow the instructions to create a remoting endpoint using the "another instance technique".

-Connect to the inbox instance of Windows PowerShell
+Connect to the built-in instance of Windows PowerShell

 $session = New-PSSession -ComputerName <Nano Server IP address> -Credential <An Administrator account on the system>